manq-dev/cities/README.md

 ### Building and running

+* In order to build and run backend you need Java 17 http://jdk.java.net/17
 * To run project run `./mvnw spring-boot:run`
 * Login:Password for Basic Auth `admin:admin`
+* Backend will start at `http:localhost:8080/cities`

+* To run frontend you need Node.js https://nodejs.org/en/download
+* After installing run `npm install -g @angular/cli`
+* To run app run `ng serve --open`
 * Authentication for update in Angular is hardcoded
+* Frontend will start at `http:localhost:4200`

 ### Backlog